esp-rs/std-training/book/src/04_7_reference.md

 Push-Pull-Output: A pin that is configured as push–pull output can then be set to either drive a high voltage on to the pin (i.e. connect it to VCC), or a low voltage on to the pin (i.e. connect it to Ground).
 This is useful for LEDs, or buzzers or other devices that use small amounts of power.

 Open-Drain-Output: Open Drain outputs switch between "disconnected" and "connected to ground".
+It is expected that some external resistor will weakly pull the line up to VCC.
+This type of output is designed to allow multiple devices to be connected together - the line is 'low' if any of the devices connected to the line drive it low.
+If two or more devices drive it low at the same time, no damage occurs (connecting Ground to Ground is safe).
+If none of them drive it low, the resistor will pull it high by default.

 Pull-Up-Input: A pin that is configured as pull-up input is set to VCC, as long as it is not overwritten by an external source.
 This setting prevents the pin from floating, which can cause noise in the system.